Vertical Line Test

 The vertical line test supports the definition of a function.
 That is, every x-value of a function must be paired to a single y-value.
 If we think of a vertical line as an infinite set of x-values, then intersecting the graph of a relation at exactly one point by a vertical line implies that a single x-value is only paired to a unique value of y.

 In contrary, if the vertical line intersects the graph more than once this suggests that a single x-value is being associated with more than one value of y.
-This condition causes the relation to be disqualified as a function.
+This condition causes the relation to be “disqualified” or not considered as a function.

 So here’s the deal!